|

 had your fill of the sea then come up here and

 bring a good book.
-You will discover that it's
+You may discover that it's

 better than an air-conditioned hotel